State Agencies | Online Services

 Request Your PIN

 PIN stands for "Personal Identification Number" which is simply an electronic signature of the person who applied for the PIN; no one has it except you.
 You will need a Personal Identification Number (PIN) if you will be performing either of the following functions: (1) Submitting information to Ohio EPA; or (2) Managing access for the users that will need privileges to view, prepare or submit information for your facility.
 You will start the PIN application electronically via the eBusiness Center.
 It will then be printed, signed, notarized, and mailed in to the Agency.
 A PIN will be mailed to you, you then will return to the eBusiness Center to activate it and you'll then be good to go.
 This PIN will represent your legal signature and will not only be used for the Division of Air Pollution Control, but will be your PIN that you will use for any Division that you conducts business with via the eBusiness Center (i.e., eDMR).

 At least one person at a facility must have privileges that require a PIN before anyone can begin preparing or viewing information for the facility.
 Put simply, if you will only be preparing applications and reports prior to submittal, you do not need a PIN.
 However, you cannot gain access to any facility data, unless a Responsible Official with a PIN (or a person authorized to manage access to Air Services for the facility, see below) has access to the facility data and delegates access to you.

-NOTE: It will take up to 5 days for a PIN to be assigned and mailed to you, plan ahead.
+Note: It will take up to five days for a PIN to be assigned and mailed to you, plan ahead.